AnonymousX86/enigma-bot/docs/README.md

 Then I wanted to make something bigger and started to code `3N1GM4` bot.

 ## Functions:
-All functionalities should get data from SQL databases.
+- All functionalities should get data from SQL databases.

-All modules can be disabled per guild.
-"Manage guild" permission will be required.

 ###### User profile
 - [x] avatar URL